The Exerpeutic LX905 Indoor Training Cycle comes with something extra.

 This is a reasonably priced bike, you are getting a reasonable console and 40 lbs flywheel included.
 It’s not the cheapest but it seems well constructed and some bikes that are more expensive do not offer the same features.
 Customers seem to feel that they get good value.

-When I checked at Amazon it qualified for prime and free shipping.
+When I checked at Amazon it qualified free shipping.

 The Exerpeutic LX905 Training Cycle is a good bike for beginners and more advanced exercisers too.